 Pretty obvious at first glance.
 Why?
 Because it says that you aren’t serious about your business.
 But there are people who hold the view that a large card is better.
 I’d definitely say it’s better than nothing.
 The reason I don’t regard it as a step upwards is that it’s awkward.
 We’ve pretty much accepted that business card as the standard.
 We have business card holders.
 They fit in wallets, in pockets.
 They’re portable.
 A6 cards aren’t anywhere near as convenient.

 Then there are magnets.
 They sound cool at first.
 But here’s the thing.
 Most people don’t keep magnets on their fridges unless they have a reason to.
 And your company name generally isn’t it.
 Personalised magnets (personal to the person receiving it, not the one giving it) – yes.
 Places they’ve visited – yes.
 But not companies alone.

 When you’re fresh in someone’s mind, that’s great.
 But months, maybe weeks or even days later, will they know what “happy faces” does?
 Is it a face painter, a photographer, or a nursery, for example?
 In fact, think about exactly what information you need to include.
 Too much and you risk a cluttered design.
 Too little and you’ll be sitting there wondering why no-one’s ringing the phone.

-If you do decide to go down the route of designing your own business card, then the Hertfordshire Wedding Photographer hopes that you’ll bear some of the pitfalls in mind.
+If you do decide to go down the route of not choosing graphic designers, and instead design your own business card, then the Hertfordshire Wedding Photographer hopes that you’ll bear some of the pitfalls in mind.
 And if you have decided after reading this that you’d rather employ a hertfordshire graphic designer – then tell them we sent you ;-).

 We hope that you feel inspired to get the best for your business.
 We publish article including ones like this.
 To keep up to date with our blogs and for special offers, such as a standing discount on our services and products, subscribe our mailing list.
 All your details will be kept confidential.